IBM-Cloud/terraform-provider-ibm/website/docs/r/backup_recovery_manager_update_cluster_upgrades.html.markdown

 Nested schema for **auth_headers**:
 	* `key` - (Required, String) Specifies the key or name of the header.
 	* `value` - (Required, String) Specifies the value of the header.
-* `clusters` - (Optional, Forces new resource, List) Array for clusters to be upgraded.
+* `clusters` - (Required, Forces new resource, List) Array for clusters to be upgraded.
 Nested schema for **clusters**:
 	* `cluster_id` - (Optional, Integer) Specifies cluster id.
 	* `cluster_incarnation_id` - (Optional, Integer) Specifies cluster incarnation id.